 Give people a helping hand by selecting products that would make popular or unusual Christmas gift.

-When choosing items, make sure they have broad appeal and make sure you have a good mix or prices from quirky or fashionable stocking fillers at low price points right up to premium ‘main’ gifts.
-If you have a vast product range you could split your guide up into categories (For Him, Best For Teens, Kids etc.) or you could categorise by price range or product type.
+When choosing items, make sure they have broad appeal and make sure you have a good mix or items, from silly, quirky or fashionable stocking fillers at low price points right up to premium ‘main’ gifts.
+If you have a vast product range, you could split your guide up into categories (For Him, Best For Teens, Kids etc.) or you could categorise by price range or product type.